 Treatment for chest pain due to spinal conditions

 For these individuals, a surgical remedy may be suggested.
 Laser Spine Institute specializes in minimally invasive spine procedures as an alternative to traditional open back surgery.
 Additionally, our innovative surgical techniques are performed on an outpatient basis and pose less risk and typically require a shorter recovery period than traditional open spine surgeries.
-For more information about our back pain treatment procedures, or for a free review of your MRI or CT scan, contact us today.
+For more information about our back pain treatment procedures, contact us today.